aramintarob/interviewbot/README.md

 - **File Processing**
   - Multer for file uploads
   - Sharp for image processing (if needed)
-  - AWS SDK for S3 operations
+  - Supabase Storage for file operations
   - Stream processing for large files

 ### APIs & External Services